FAQ

 What is an Animal Unit?

 One animal unit is a 1000 lbs of animal weight.
 It would probably take only 8 full-sized cows to equal 8 animal units but it would take 2000 chickens.
-For some forms of funding, like MACS or CREP, a farm must have at least 8 animal units to qualify.
+For some forms of funding, like MACS or CREP, a farm must have a certain number of animal units to qualify.
 But not all funding requires there to be animals on the farm.

 What is cost-share?